hashicorp/terraform-website/content/source/docs/cloud/api/workspaces.html.md

 ### Workspace performance attributes

-The follow attributes are helpful in determining the overall health and performance of your workspace run configuration.
-These metrics refer to the **past 30 runs that have resulted in an error or successfully applied**.
+The following attributes are helpful in determining the overall health and performance of your workspace configuration.
+These metrics refer to the **past 30 runs that have either resulted in an error or successfully applied**.

 | Parameter                                  | Type   | Description                                                                                                                                                              |
 | ------------------------------------------ | ------ | --------------------------------------------------------------------------------------- |